 Ideally, all the complexities should be covered by the service, and the interface should be easy, intuitive, and frictionless.
 These are the main directions for the use of advanced technology combined with Design Thinking and User Experience design.

-It goes without saying, but innovative banking technologies are only good if used in an appropriate way.
+It goes without saying, but innovations in the banking industry are only good if used in an appropriate way.
 There is no need to implement something new just because of the hype and "because everyone is doing it".
-It’s better analyse the pros and cons of the technology first, to understand its best functionality that will help your customers to solve their exact tasks efficiently.
+It’s better analyze the pros and cons of the technology first, to understand its best functionality that will help your customers to solve their exact tasks efficiently.
 In other case, the implementation won’t be successful.

 And don’t forget about the exponentiality of technology.
 You have to be ready to follow the market changes.
 In this case, FinTech is a wonderful source of inspiration.
 Yet not every FinTech has a catching business model that might work for a large bank with millions of customers.

-Modern customers do not want a service which is just slightly better than the competitors’ one, but a service maximum "adapted" to their needs.
-So, the key initiatives in the future of banking are trending technologies, super-personalisation of financial services, and the user’s digital interface that provides best customer experience in banking.
+However, modern customers do not want a service that is just slightly better than the competitors’ one, they prefer a service maximum "adapted" to their needs.
+So, the key initiatives in the future of banking are such trending technologies to provide hyper-personalization of financial services, in line with the user’s digital interface that delivers exceptional customer experience.